greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^17]: Which can be accessed here: https://cofchrist.org/doctrine-and-covenants/

 In terms of the productive constraints I bring to bear on the Book of Mormon, I am doubtful of the Book of Mormon's historicity in the same way I am doubtful of the historicity of much of the Hebrew Bible[^18].
-Furthermore, even when I did believe that Nephites and Lamanites really existed, I likely would have agreed with Bruce Lindgren's[^19] observation that despite many efforts to the contrary, we simply do not have access to the purported original language of the Book of Mormon or to any conclusive historical or archaeological data related to its narrative—the very context that is necessary for responsible interpretation of scripture.
+Furthermore, even when was less doubtful of its historicity, I likely would have agreed with Bruce Lindgren's[^19] observation that despite many efforts to the contrary, we simply do not have access to the purported original language of the Book of Mormon or to any conclusive historical or archaeological data related to its narrative—the very context that is necessary for responsible interpretation of scripture.

 [^18]: That is, what Christians have typically referred to as the Old Testament.